OlivierLD/raspberry-coffee/NMEA-multiplexer/manual.md

     mux.01.device.prefix=01
     mux.01.verbose=false
     ```
-- Note: there is an "Implicit" REST input
+- _Note_: there is an "Implicit" REST input
     - Like a `rest` input channel (consumer)
     - If the `with.http.server` is running, then there is REST resource
     ```